OpenTerrace/openterrace-python/README.md

 ## Why OpenTerrace?
 - **FAST**
-By making use of modern compilers and optimised tri-diagonal matrix solvers, OpenTerrace approaches the speed of compiled C or FORTRAN code with the added convenience of easy-to-read Python language.
+By making use of modern compilers and optimised tri-diagonal matrix solvers, OpenTerrace is built to be fast.

 - **FLEXIBLE**
 OpenTerrace is built from the ground up to be flexible for easy integration in system models or optimisation loops.